CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_ArcGIS_image_layers.md

 layout: tutorial
 ---

 [ESRI's ArcGIS platform](http://www.esri.com/) has a huge number of datasets, as well as the ability to generate your own thru the ArcGIS application.
-Here are a few examples of what we're going to build today.
+In this tutorial we are going to access one of ESRI's base maps, as well as perform a query to build a vector layer.
+Here are a few screen grabs of what we're going to build today.

 ![Header pic]({{ site.baseurl }}/images/tutorial/ArcGIS_Header.png)